-Croux talent can increase the likelihood they are selected for shifts and optimize their earning potential by following five key recommendations:
+Croux talent can increase the likelihood they are selected for shifts and optimize their earning potential by following these recommendations:

-- Achieve a top rating after each shift — demonstrate you have the skills required and can work with others to execute tasks at each shift.
+- Achieve a top rating after each shift — Demonstrate you have the skills required and can work with others to execute tasks at each shift to receive positive reviews.

 An infraction occurs when a Croux talent exhibits unprofessional behavior.
 Below are some examples of infractions and may result in suspension or termination from the app:

 - No-Show - A No Show is defined as talent not showing up for and not cancelling a shift.